Quyen-Ta/Bike-Company-Data-Analysis-and-Visualization/README.md

 ## Database Schema
 The SQL database contains the following tables:
-- `customers`: Information about the company's customers, including customer age and gender.
+- `bikesales`: Information about the company's customers, product sub categories, sales, profit, unit cost and unit price.
 - `products`: Details of product categories and sub categories.
 - `location`: Country and state details.